 Keywords for this answer: the University of Antwerp, lack of willingness

 Answer to this question can be found in Paragraph D. Here, in lines 2-4, the writer says, “Studies conducted by Carolyn Declerck of the University of Antwerp, Belgium, revealed that people who had received a dose of oxytocin actually became less cooperative when dealing with complete strangers.”
 This means people taking a dose of oxytocin showed a lack of willingness to help strangers.

 Question 26: research at the University of Amsterdam revealed that people who have been given oxytocin consider _______ that are familiar to them in their own country to have more positive association than those from other cultures.

 Keywords for this answer: the University of Amsterdam, given oxytocin, consider names, familiar to them

-Here, the writer means that the Netherlands experiment shows that the participants taking oxytocin showed positive association to their own country who were given names to consider.
+Here, the writer means that the Netherlands experiment shows that the participants taking oxytocin showed a positive association with their own country who were given names to consider.

 So, the answer is: names

 If you like this post or have any queries, you can always comment below.